Save lives, from the workplace to anyplace.

 Have questions?
 Visit our FAQs or contact NSC.

-Over the past several decades, deaths from home structure fires in the United States have steadily gone down – from 5,200 in 1980 to 2,646 in 2015, according to
+The good news: Over the past several decades, deaths from home fires in the U.S. have steadily gone down – from 5,200 in 1980 to 2,820 in 2018, according to Injury Facts.

-But even one death from a preventable fire is too many.
-While fire doesn't discriminate by age, it is the third leading cause of death for children ages 1 to 14.
-In 2015, 232 children in this age group died from fire and smoke inhalation.
+But one death from a preventable fire is too many.
+While fire doesn't discriminate by age, it is a leading cause of death for children ages 1 to 14.
+In 2018, 288 children in this age group died from fire and smoke inhalation.

 The Centers for Disease Control reports